-What is an "asynchronous" Design Sprint?
+What is a "Self-Guided" Design Sprint?

 A "standard" Design Sprint is conducted over 5 days with a team of people working together on the same activities at the same time.
 There are typically 2-3 collaborative sessions each day and a facilitator guides the team members through each step together live.